raspberrypilearning/space-talk/en/step_5.md

 Get Nano to emote by switching **costumes**.

 Sprites have **costumes** to change the way that they look.
+They are usually slightly different images of the same sprite.
 To animate a sprite, you can change its costume.

 </div>
 <div>